-Finally, even if your employer isn't required to provide an accommodation, it doesn't mean you shouldn't discuss relevant modifications that would help you work through treatment.
-Often what you will need will be fairly small and inexpensive and so it is in your employer's interest to work with you and keep a valuable employee.
+Finally, even if your employer isn’t required to provide an accommodation, it doesn’t mean you shouldn’t discuss relevant modifications that would better enable you to work through treatment.
+Often what you will need will be fairly small and inexpensive, so it’s in your employer’s interest to work with you and retain a valuable employee.

 We’ve pulled together this list of questions that may help you identify possible modifications: